 Current network conversions focus on programmability, which is achieved by software-defined networks (SDNs) and network function virtualization (NFV).
 SDNs make networks flexible and create an agile networking landscape.
 NFV, with the help of cloud computing platforms, drives capacity scaling.

 Together, these twin trends make automation and DevOps practices possible in the networking space.
-The broad technologies in NetOps include orchestration platforms like Cloudify, which drives zero-touch provisioning across multiple cloud platforms and edge devices; infrastructure as code based on templates using Terraform, Tosca and other standards; NFV where businesses deploy the entire virtual private cloud with just a click of a button using a DevOps pipeline; configuration management tools like Ansible and even open-source white box hardware which is deployed and configured in a completely automated manner.
+The broad technologies in NetOps include orchestration platforms like Cloudify, which drives zero-touch provisioning across multiple cloud platforms and edge devices; infrastructure-as-code based on templates using Terraform, Tosca, and other standards; NFV, where businesses deploy the entire virtual private cloud with just a click of a button using a DevOps pipeline; configuration management tools like Ansible; and even open-source white box hardware, which is deployed and configured in a completely automated manner.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute’s publicationsCount me in!